gaultier/blog/optimization-tales-cockroachdb-part1.md

 ### Statistics

-The CTO actually linked in its original message a link to the statement in the CockroachDB dashboard, which shows very surprising statistics:
+The CTO actually included in their original message a link to the SQL statement in the CockroachDB dashboard, which shows very surprising statistics:

 ![Statement statistics](crdb_recovery_addresses_1.png)